Redirecting you to

 The main types of SSL certificates include:

-• Extended validation (EV).
-As the highest level of certification, EV provides a trustworthy option that you can count on for powerful peace of mind.
-The process of obtaining an EV certificate is notoriously complicated, but therein lies its value: because not just anybody can secure this certificate, it's more likely to assure even the most skeptical website visitors.
+• Extended validation (EV): As the highest level of certification, EV provides the most trustworthy validation level option and is the standard of eCommerce websites.
+The process of obtaining an EV certificate is the most complicated, but therein lies its value because not just anybody can secure this certificate.

-• Organization validation (OV).
-An excellent mid-range form of certification, OV goes above and beyond DV but does not require as extensive of a verification process as EV.
-Where it resembles EV, however, is in the need for the Certificate Authority to verify organizational information before issuance.
+• Organization validation (OV): An excellent mid-range form of certification, OV goes above and beyond DV but does not require as extensive of a verification process as EV.
+Where it resembles EV, however, is the need for the Certificate Authority to verify organizational information before issuance.

-Moving forward, certificate expiration may arrive even more quickly than it does today.
-In Google's recent Moving Forward, Together roadmap, it became abundantly clear that the maximum certificate validity will see a significant reduction: from the full 398 days available currently to just 90 days in the near future.
+Moving forward, certificate expiration periods may become even shorter than they are today.
+In Google's Moving Forward, Together roadmap, it became abundantly clear that the maximum certificate validity will see a significant reduction: from the full 398 days available currently to just 90 days in the near future.
 The exact date for this switch remains unknown, but experts anticipate that shorter certificate deadlines will be in place by the end of 2024.

 How to avoid SSL certificate expiration

-As SSL certificate deadlines become shorter, remaining consistently aware of your certificates' status will be even more important.
-Thankfully, there are many options for keeping these up to date.
-Top strategies include:
+As SSL certificate deadlines become shorter, staying constantly aware of your certificates' status will become even more critical.
+There are two main options for keeping your SSL certificates up to date: manual monitoring or automation.

 It's surprisingly easy to manually check certificate expiry dates.
 Even everyday website users can take a close look at these simply by clicking on the padlock displayed in the left-hand corner of the web browser's address bar.
 From there, a drop-down menu should appear, revealing whether the connection is secure and providing the opportunity to view additional details.